-These funds invest in a mix of stocks, bonds, and cash, and they change their asset allocation as it nears the target date.
-As the target date approaches, the fund manager will gradually decrease market risk by shifting assets out of stocks and into bonds and cash, which is what an individual investor would do themselves manually.
+These funds invest in a mix of stocks, bonds, and cash.
+They change their asset allocation as they get closer to the target date.
+When the target date nears, the fund manager will decrease market risk by shifting assets out of stocks and into bonds and cash.
+This is what an individual investor would do.
 Target-date mutual funds are a type of "set it and forget it" investment.
-For example, if you are saving for retirement and think you may retire around 25 years from now, a good choice for you might be Vanguard Target Retirement 2045 (VTIVX).
-Then you can end your research, periodically add new money to the fund, and watch your nest egg grow as you go on about living life.
+Say you think you may retire in 25 years.
+A good choice for you might be Vanguard Target Retirement 2045 (VTIVX).
+Then you can stop the research.
+Just keep adding new money to the fund and watch your nest egg grow as you go about living life.

 S&P 500 Index Funds

-Index funds can be a great place to begin building a portfolio of mutual funds because most of them have extremely low expense ratios and can give you exposure to lots of stocks representing various industries in just one fund.
+Index funds can be a great place to begin building a portfolio of mutual funds because most of them have the lowest expense ratios.
+They can give you lots of stocks in many industries in just one fund.
 This helps you quickly develop a low-cost, diversified mutual fund.
 S&P 500 index funds follow the 500 largest public companies in the U.S.

-For those middle-aged investors with relatively large nest eggs—such as $100,000 or more—a fully diversified portfolio might consist of a few broadly diversified index funds, but it's worth considering adding sector funds to the mix.
+For those middle-aged investors with relatively large nest eggs—such as $100,000 or more—a fully diversified portfolio might consist of a few broadly diversified index funds.
+It's worth thinking about adding sector funds to the mix.
 They focus on industrial sectors of the economy, such as healthcare, technology, or utilities.
-When investing in sectors, it is important to remember not to allocate too much to one sector; use two or three sector funds and allocate around 5% of your portfolio to them.
+When investing in sectors, you don't want to allocate too much to one sector.
+Use two or three sector funds and allocate around 5% of your portfolio to them.

 Where to Buy Mutual Funds